We all know the stereotype.

 C.H.
 Anderson rejects the notion that art educators are a group that couldn’t make it as artists and insists that “the art teacher must be competent…in technical skills required to create art.”
 She suggests that non-producing art teachers are liable to creative, intellectual, personal, and professional stagnation.Michael D. Day

 Artist-Teacher: A Problematic Model for Art Education.”
 Journal of Aesthetic Education 20, no. 4 (1986)

 So you can now stop thinking that teaching art admits defeat.
 It’s not good for you.

 2. No one will pay you to learn your skills

 Q1: Why would people pay for content if they can get it for free?

-A1: According to a 2015 survey from Nieman Lab, 93% of 18 to 34-year-olds regularly pay for content (such as entertainment, educational/informative content, and news).
-Turns out there are 8 specific reasons why people will pay for content when they can get it for free.
+A1: According to a 2017 survey from Statista, up to 40% of adults over 18 years of age pay for online video content.
+Turns out there are 7 specific reasons why people will pay for content when they can get it for free.

 Q2: Why would people pay you for educational content?